 Measuring our members’ outcomes and experiences of healthcare

-As New Zealand’s largest health insurer, we paid out over $1B in claims in FY21.1 So, like you, we want to be sure of the outcomes and experiences provided to our members under their Southern Cross policy, as well as the impact the treatment has had on their overall health and wellbeing.
+As New Zealand’s largest health insurer, we paid out over $1B in claims in FY21.1 We want to be sure of the outcomes and experiences provided to our members, as well as the impact the treatment you provided has had on their overall health and wellbeing.

-The surveys are sent electronically by a specialist patient survey provider and results are reported anonymously back to Southern Cross.
-We have collected over 121,0002 survey responses from members since 2014.
-To support ongoing quality improvement, surgical and medical specialists can access their summarised results via an online dashboard and see where they sit compared with other (anonymised) colleagues.
+We have received over 155,7002 anonymous survey responses from members since 2014.
+To support ongoing quality improvement, specialists can access their results via an online dashboard and see where they sit compared with other (anonymised) colleagues.

 Measuring outcomes and experiences for specialist medical procedures

 Our main survey is the Outcomes and Experiences Questionnaire (OEQ) that asks members six questions about their experience and five questions on outcomes.
-The OEQ was developed initially by Oxford University for the UK’s National Health Service (NHS).
 Within this survey is a net promoter score that measures the likelihood of a member recommending that specialist to another member.
-We have been surveying members across all surgical specialties since April 2015 and to date have received over 82,0002 responses.
+We have been surveying members across all surgical specialties since April 2015.
+To date we have received over 96,9002 responses.

-The OEQ also gives members the opportunity to provide feedback with free text comments, adding depth and context to the results.
-This addition of the “patient voice” to clinical quality measures is an important lens on private healthcare that Southern Cross can facilitate on behalf of providers.
+The OEQ also gives members the opportunity to provide feedback with free text comments.
+This addition of the “patient voice” to clinical quality measures is an important lens on private healthcare.
 For example:

 - What do our members think about their experience with their healthcare provider?